awsdocs/amazon-aurora-user-guide/doc_source/Aurora.CreateInstance.md

 **To create an Aurora MySQL DB cluster using the AWS CLI**

-When you create an Aurora MySQL DB cluster or DB instance, ensure that you specify the correct value for the `--engine` option value based on the MySQL compatibility of the DB cluster or DB instance\.
-+ When you create an Aurora MySQL 8\.0\-compatible or 5\.7\-compatible DB cluster or DB instance, you specify `aurora-mysql` for the `--engine` option\.
+When you create an Aurora MySQL 8\.0\-compatible or 5\.7\-compatible DB cluster or DB instance, you specify `aurora-mysql` for the `--engine` option\.
-+ When you create an Aurora MySQL 5\.6\-compatible DB cluster or DB instance, you specify `aurora` for the `--engine` option\.

 Complete the following steps: